Richard Kogan (physician): Beethoven

-An extraordinary example of resilience, says Kogan, is Ludwig van Beethoven (1770–1827).
-When he discovered that he was going deaf, he considered suicide.
-But he decided against it and "actually became a much greater composer after he became deaf....
-[H]e wasn't hearing the music written by his contemporaries like Haydn, with whom he had studied as a young man, so he was less under the influence of prevailing traditions, and he began to... conjure up sounds and forms that were different from anything anyone had composed..."
+According to Kogan, Ludwig van Beethoven is an extraordinary example of resilience.
+When he discovered that he was going deaf, he considered suicide, but decided against it and "actually became a much greater composer after he became deaf.... he wasn't hearing the music written by his contemporaries like Haydn, with whom he had studied as a young man, so he was less under the influence of prevailing traditions, and he began to... conjure up sounds and forms that were different from anything anyone had composed".

 Beethoven had experienced trauma early in life.
 His alcoholic father, as a music teacher, was brutal to him.
-Whenever Beethoven did not follow his instructions precisely, he would either threaten to, or actually did, beat him.
+Whenever Beethoven did not follow his instructions precisely, he would either threaten to beat him or actually do so.
 "And nothing infuriated his father more than when Beethoven would improvise, which the father considered to be an unacceptable act of rebellion."
-The desperately unhappy boy retreated into a world of music and fantasy: he practiced prodigiously, especially when his father was not around, and he daydreamed that his father was not his actual father–that he was in fact the illegitimate son of King Friedrich Wilhelm II of Prussia.
+The desperately unhappy boy retreated into a world of music and fantasy: he practiced prodigiously, especially when his father was not around, and daydreamed that his father was not his actual father—that he was in fact the illegitimate son of King Friedrich Wilhelm II of Prussia.

-Beethoven, isolated as a child, became considerably more isolated when he became deaf.
+Isolated as a child, Beethoven became considerably more isolated when he went deaf.
 In some ways, the deafness worked to his advantage.
 Before he had been forced to give up public performances as one of the leading pianists of the age, he had been terribly frustrated by the pianos of his time, which were tiny instruments with very little resonance.
 Once he retreated into his silent world, he conjured up the sounds of the modern grand piano.
-His Appassionata Sonata was never performed in his lifetime. "[I]t makes no sense on pianos of his era," says Kogan. "[In] the Sonata, you hear him channeling his rage; but the sound of the modern grand piano seemed to be almost essential to the expression of what he was trying to [convey]....
+His Appassionata Sonata was never performed in his lifetime. "[I]t makes no sense on pianos of his era", Kogan has said. "[In] the Sonata, you hear him channeling his rage; but the sound of the modern grand piano seemed to be almost essential to the expression of what he was trying to [convey]....
 Occasionally some 'authentic' person will try to [play it on a piano of his day], but it sounds really odd."